balena-io/docs/pages/learn/manage/actions.md

 The `Delete Device` action is an extremely dangerous action and results in disassociating the device from the application and remote endpoint.
 Once you have deleted a device from the application it is not possible to reconnect to it unless you set it back up again.
 The device itself will continue to run the container and code you pushed most recently, but will never be able to receive new updates or commands from the {{ $names.company.lower }} dashboard or API.

+### Grant Support Access

+This action allows you to [enable support access][support-access] to an individual devices for a set time period.

 ## Application-specific actions

 These actions can be found on the "Actions" menu for each application and apply to the application and all the devices in the fleet.